opencv/opencv/modules/matlab/README.md

 				O       = True
 				default = ''

-The added semantics (Namespace, Class, Function, Argument, name, etc) makes it much easier for the templating engine to parse, slice and populate definitions.
+The added semantics (Namespace, Class, Function, Argument, name, etc) make it easier for the templating engine to parse, slice and populate definitions.

 Once the definitions have been parsed, `gen_matlab.py` passes each definition to the template engine with the appropriate template (class, function, enum, doc) and the filled template gets written to the `${CMAKE_CURRENT_BUILD_DIR}/src` directory.